 It did not seem momentous to me when I began, but I have to admit it did when I finished.
 I had paddled across the country, from north to south, for 2,200 miles.
 I spent three and a half months mostly camping out.
 It was something I am happy and proud that I accomplished and I am writing it all down in case my family (and future family) and friends want to share the memories with me.

-Looking at the image of the entire river in the context of the whole county still leaves me a little speechless.
-The map below shows the major towns along the way.
+Looking at the image below of the entire river in the context of the whole county still leaves me a little speechless.

 I hope you enjoy the journey.

 The Logistics page will tell you about what I took along with me and how I planned for this voyage.

 The Trip page contains my journal, my photos and often a map of each day’s travel.
 I split that into three subpages for ease of readability: Lake Itasca to Minneapolis-St. Paul, Minneapolis-St. Paul to St. Louis, and St. Louis to New Orleans.

 The Press page contains some newspaper clippings about my trek.